 201 History Research Writing (4 credits) This course provides students an intensive introduction to discipline-focused research and writing in History.
 Students are introduced to a variety of types of primary and secondary sources.
 They learn about how to search for and locate these different sources, how to evaluate them, and how to utilize the sources in their research-based writing.
 Students learn how to develop research projects from the initial topic of interest through to the final written product; this work includes the generation of research proposals, re-drafting of papers, and practice in formulating different kinds of arguments depending on audience, sources, and written form.

-US 208 Great Trials in History (4 credits) See University Seminars listing above.
-211 The Modern Middle East (4 credits) This survey of the history, culture, religion and politics of the region in the modern era includes study of the growth of nationalism and creation of sovereign states, the Arab-Israeli conflict and the Palestinian problem, war, terrorism, and the impact of foreign powers.
+211 The Modern Middle East (also listed as PS 212) (4 credits) This survey of the history, culture, religion and politics of the region in the modern era includes study of the growth of nationalism and creation of sovereign states, the Arab-Israeli conflict and the Palestinian problem, war, terrorism, and the impact of foreign powers.

 216 Modern East Asia (4 credits) This course examines the modern histories of China and Japan in the Age of Western Imperialism.
 It seeks to explain why China fell into turmoil and turned to communism while Japan embraced modernization to become an economic superpower.
 Focus may vary on Japan or China, but their interconnection is stressed, as is the impact on east Asia by the Western Great Powers, especially Britain and the United States Also discussed is how Japan has become a global pop culture powerhouse and how China has begun its own march toward global economic power